Priscilla Zorrilla, author and holistic coach, headshot for In The Search Bar

 What this work helps you do

-It addresses four core areas: making the invisible visible (recognition), understanding how self-abandonment lives in your nervous system and body (embodiment), giving you practices to stop mid-override and redirect yourself (practice), and showing you what self-loyalty actually looks like (rebuilding).
+It addresses four core areas: making the invisible visible (recognition), understanding how suppression lives in your nervous system and body (embodiment), giving you practices to stop mid-override and redirect yourself (practice), and showing you what self-loyalty actually looks like (rebuilding).

-Self-abandonment isn't something you fix once.
+Suppression isn't something you fix once.
 It's a pattern you'll meet over and over.
 This work gives you the tools to notice when you've drifted and the practice of coming back.
 Each time you return to yourself, the pattern loosens.

 Each piece in the Library is meant to help you see what's happening, not fix you.
 Over time, that clarity becomes practice.